III. Spatial development

 Don't miss this opportunity to learn and contribute to the dialogue on the future of our cities!

-Soon we will attach the connection link and provide more information.
+Soon we will attach the connection link.

 The XXXII MINURVI General Assembly was preceded on the 8th of November 2023 by a meeting in Buenos Aires between local and national authorities called "Towards Inclusive, Sustainable and Smart Cities: A National - Local Dialogue".
 This dialogue was organised by ECLAC's Sustainable Development and Human Settlements Division, to discuss the articulation between different levels of government in terms of urban policy, highlighting the importance of land, urban operators and joint planning for housing and sustainable mobility.